 Take a look at some careers that a bachelor’s of science in accounting can yield.
 Many of these opportunities provide avenues for advancement and plenty of room to grow.

 This is a position ripe for a graduate of a bachelor’s of science in accounting degree program.
-This career is perfect for someone interested in the tax field-which can include tax collectors or tax examiners.
-These positions have many options to work with a variety of populations in a myriad of settings including government agencies, businesses, nonprofits, and even individuals.
+And this career is also perfect for someone interested in the tax field-which can include tax collectors or tax examiners.
+A Tax Examiner position offers options to work with a variety of populations in a myriad of settings including government agencies, businesses, nonprofits, and even individuals.
 They are often the ones to look over tax documentation like returns and ensure there are no omissions or errors and they are responsible for communicating with filers about their findings.
 It is critical that people in this position stay abreast of industry and tax changes in order to offer the most up-to-date information and advice to their clients.

 This is one of the most common accounting careers for those who have accomplished bachelor’s of science accounting degrees.
 These professionals can achieve employment from either private practices or accounting firms of different sizes.
 They will be trained to work with businesses, nonprofits, government organizations, or individuals.
 They provide a number of services including completing tax returns, compiling statements and information for corporate audits, maintaining financial records as well as offering financial accounting advice.

-This is someone who looks into criminal activity related to taxes and financial compliance.
+A Forensic Accountant someone who looks into criminal activity related to taxes and financial compliance.
 They may work for a variety of agencies or corporations, including in the governmental sector.
-Their daily tasks generally include reviewing financial statements and ensuring they are in compliance with regulations and laws.
+Daily tasks generally include reviewing financial statements and ensuring they are in compliance with regulations and laws.
 They may also conduct audits for individuals or companies who are filing their taxes.
 They may work for the FBI or IRS or in local agencies who are interested in ensuring that they are following proper tax regulations.